artikcloud/artikcloud-lwm2m-c/README.md

 | UDP/DTLS | coaps://hostname:port     |
 | TCP      | coap+tcp://hostname:port  |
 | TCP/TLS  | coaps+tcp://hostname:port |

+The optional **noverify** parameter is used only when connecting over TCP/TLS.
+It overrides the default behavior and disables the verification of the server's certificate during TLS handshake.

 Upon succesful connection to the server, a prompt is showing in the console and takes some commands to act on the LWM2M client.
 Type **help** for more information: